Views

 What's Inside

-This single-page resource includes a "Background Knowledge" section that defines vertebrates and invertebrates with concrete examples like worms and jellyfish.
+This single-page resource includes a brief background reading section that defines vertebrates and invertebrates with concrete examples.
 The primary activity features detailed skeletal diagrams of a fish, bird, and frog.
-Students follow two specific coloring prompts for each animal to highlight the backbone and the brain-protecting skull.
-Additionally, a "Science Investigation" sidebar offers a hands-on extension activity involving real-world bone comparison.
+Students follow specific coloring prompts to highlight the backbone and the brain-protecting skull on each animal.
+Additionally, a hands-on science investigation sidebar offers an extension activity involving real-world bone comparison.

 Zero-Prep Workflow